XPRTZ/radar/README.md

 1. Clone this repo
 2. Execute `npm install` to install the necessary dependencies
-3. Execute `npm run dev` in the "site" folder to watch the "items" folder for changes and preview the site in the browser on http://localhost:8080
+3. Execute `npm run dev` to watch the "items" folder for changes and preview the site in the browser on http://localhost:8080
 4. Commit and push to make changes visible for the rest of the world

 ## Background information